cardboard-iguana/cardboard-iguana.com/log/2022-06-29-offsec-live-pen-200-and-aws-deep-dive.md

 ### Demo Stack Setup Notes

 Note that the CloudFormation Designer does *not* work well in iOS browsers!
-(In particular, drag-and-drop is next-to-broken...)
+(In particular, drag-and-drop is next-to-broken…)

 You *really* want to let CloudFormation control your bucket name, since names must be globally unique!